Macrometacorp/docs/docs/cep/examples/basic-sw-example.md

 ## Input

-When an event [`'aq-14'`, `35.4`] is pushed via the `SensorDetail` topic of the `inMemory` transport from another stream worker, the event is consumed and mapped to the `TemperatureStream` stream.
+When an event [`'aq-14'`, `35.4`] is pushed via the `SensorDetail` topic of the stream transport from another stream worker, the event is consumed and mapped to the `TemperatureStream` stream.

 ## Output

-After processing, the event [`35.4`] arriving at `TemperatureOnlyStream` is emitted via `Temperature` topic of the `inMemory` transport to other subscribed stream workers.
+After processing, the event [`35.4`] arriving at `TemperatureOnlyStream` is emitted via `Temperature` topic of the stream transport to other subscribed stream workers.